 The Seesaw Team

-Nina Levy – Co-Founder and Co-Editor
+Nina Levy – Co-founder and Managing Editor

 Gabrielle Sullivan – Business and Marketing Manager

 Gabrielle Sullivan has been a manager of performing arts projects and companies, working primarily in the areas of contemporary music and contemporary dance, for thirty years.
 She has extensive experience in the management and promotion of performing arts organisations, companies and projects, locally, regionally, nationally and internationally.
 She is currently Director at Ausdance WA and a member of the Management Committee of Decibel New Music Ensemble.
 Joining the Seesaw Team has her collaborating with colleagues from the arts sector, many of whom, over the years, have become good friends.
 And it’s called work!
 Favourite playground equipment is the swing, of course: rhythm and movement!

 A journalist with more words to her name than she can count, Julie has worked for newspapers, magazines and online publications in Melbourne and Perth.
 She has been a news editor, travel editor, features editor, arts editor and, for one terrifying year, business editor, before sanity prevailed and she landed in her happy place – magazines.
 If pushed (literally), she favours the swing.

 Craig is a writer and visual artist with a lifetime’s experience in journalism, covering everything from the arts to horse racing, politics and agriculture.
 Craig has always favoured the swing; an egalitarian, grounding piece of equipment where you can go as high as you want, but you’ll always return to where you started.